1953 Argentine Grand Prix

 Lap 16: Trintignant wins another position, leaving Brown behind.

-Lap 19: Birger passes Schwelm-Cruz and becomes 12th.
+Lap 19: Birger passes Schwelm-Cruz, thus taking 12th.

-Lap 21: The first retirement of the race shows that the fears of the drivers were not in vain: Schwelm-Cruz's Cooper loses a wheel that flies straight into the ranks of the spectators, miraculously without hitting anyone.
+Lap 21: The first retirement of the race shows that the fears of the drivers were not in vain: Schwelm-Cruz' Cooper loses a wheel that flies straight into the ranks of the spectators, miraculously without hitting anyone.

 Lap 22: Birger retires with a broken differential.